DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 If you’re not from the UK, find out about [training to teach in England](/non-uk-teachers/train-to-teach-in-england-as-an-international-student).

-## Types of teacher training
+## Teacher training courses

 Your teacher training course might be led by a university, school, college or group of schools.
-There are different teacher training types, including:
+Your course might be referred to as:

 * school centred initial teacher training (SCITT)
-* postgraduate apprenticeship
+* an apprenticeship
-* university-led
 * School Direct (fee-paying)
 * School Direct (salaried)

-The difference between teacher training courses will depend on your teacher training provider, rather than what type of teacher training you do.
+The difference between teacher training courses will depend on your individual teacher training provider, rather than if your course is referred to as a SCITT, or School Direct.

 All teacher training courses follow the same [core content framework (CCF)](https://www.gov.uk/government/publications/initial-teacher-training-itt-core-content-framework).
-You’ll spend most of your time in school placements with some theoretical learning, regardless of which type of training you choose.
+You’ll spend most of your time in school placements with some theoretical learning, regardless of which course you choose.

 ## Choose your teacher training provider